lbl-srg/obc/specification/source/preample.rst

 Purpose of the Document
 ^^^^^^^^^^^^^^^^^^^^^^^

-This document describes the process workflow, use cases, requirements and specification of the Control Description Language (CDL).
+This document describes the development of the
+Control Description Language (CDL) that is being developed within the OpenBuildingControl project.
-It also describes a case study that illustrates the use of CDL for performance comparison of a control sequence during design.
+It also describes the process workflow, use cases and requirements, as well as a case study that illustrates the use of CDL for performance comparison of a control sequence during design.

 The document is a working document that is used as a discussion basis